core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document takes the former approach and accordingly defines a specific realization of proxy intended for scenarios that use group communication for CoAP.
 That is, after forwarding a CoAP group request from the client to the group of CoAP servers, the proxy relays the individual responses back to the client as separate CoAP messages.
 The defined realization of proxy addresses all the related issues raised in {{Sections E and F of I-D.ietf-core-groupcomm-bis}}.
 To this end, this document specifies a dedicated signaling protocol based on two new CoAP options, which is used by the client and the proxy.

-By using this protocol, the client explicitly confirms its intent to perform a proxied group request and its support for receiving multiple responses as a result, i.e., one or more from each origin server.
-Also, the client signals for how long it is willing to wait for responses.
+By using this protocol, the client explicitly confirms its intent to have a group request proxied and its support for receiving multiple responses as a result, i.e., one or more from each origin server.
+Also, the client indicates for how long it is willing to wait for those responses.
 When relaying to the client a response to the group request, the proxy indicates addressing information pertaining to the origin server.
 This enables the client to distinguish multiple different responses by origin and to possibly contact one or more of the respective servers, by sending individual unicast requests to the indicated addresses.
 In doing these follow-up unicast requests, the client can optionally bypass the proxy.

 Like {{I-D.ietf-core-groupcomm-bis}}, this document refers to UDP/IP multicast as the transport protocol that a proxy uses to forward a CoAP group request to a group of servers.
 While other transport protocols such as broadcast, non-IP multicast, and geocast can also be possible to employ, their use is not considered in this document.